-We have not yet established a sales, marketing or product distribution infrastructure because our lead candidates are still in early clinical development.
+We have not yet established a sales, marketing or product distribution infrastructure because our lead candidates are still in clinical development.
 We eventually may, however, choose to build (or obtain through strategic acquisition) our own sales and marketing team to commercialize some or all of our products if they receive FDA approval and if it is in our long-term interests.
-We may also choose to enter into distribution agreements with larger strategic partners with their own robust distribution channels.
+We have entered into an Option and License Agreement with BeiGene pursuant to which BeiGene has the right to manufacture and commercial DKN-01 in Asia (excluding Japan), Australia, and New Zeland.
+We may choose to enter into distribution agreements with strategic partners with their own robust distribution channels for the United States, Europe, Japan, and other non-BeiGene territories.